Analysis | Trump keeps losing in court. He keeps losing his lawyers, too.

 Nov.
 15: The Trump campaign narrows its lawsuit in Pennsylvania, and Porter Wright Morris & Arthur is removed as counsel in the updated document.
 It is replaced by Texas lawyer John B. Scott, who joins Pennsylvania lawyer Linda A. Kerns on the case.

 Nov.
 16: Scott, Kerns and a third lawyer in the Pennsylvania case, Douglas Bryan Hughes, move to withdraw.
-The judge allows Scott and Hughes to do so, but not Kerns.
-Pennsylvania lawyer Marc Scaringi joins the case as lead counsel, despite having said recently on his radio show that “in my view, the litigation will not work” and that “it will not reverse this election.”
+The judge allows Scott and Hughes to do so but not Kerns.
+Pennsylvania lawyer Scaringi joins the case as lead counsel, despite having said recently on his radio show that “in my view, the litigation will not work” and that “it will not reverse this election.”
 Scaringi asks for a delay in a scheduled hearing the following day, saying he and a colleague “need additional time to adequately prepare.”
 The motion is rejected.

 Nov.
 17: Giuliani petitions to appear as counsel in the Pennsylvania case, with a hearing scheduled for 1:30 p.m.